sherinsugathan/GPT-OCRPromptOptimize/README.md

 # GPT-OCR Prompt Optimize
 This project's scripts are designed to optimize prompts for enhancing OCR engine outputs.
 The raw OCR data is stored in the `/data/` directory.
-Each text file within this folder corresponds to a single page with a multi-column layout, written in French.
+Each text file within `/data/fr/` corresponds to a single page with a multi-column layout, written in French.
 Executing `main.py` produces a comparative analysis of the normalized Levenshtein distance for both Google Vision and Adobe+GPT, presented through textual and graphical outputs.
 The process of crafting a more accurate prompt is currently manual, relying on a trial-and-error approach.
 Below is an illustrative baseline result for the `cjeu-4` engine, showcasing the prompt utilized in our sample cases.

 ![Alt text](baselineResult.png)